kubermatic/docs/content/upgrading/2.10_to_2.11/_index.en.md

 the upgrade.
 {{% /notice %}}

+The backwards compatibility for the renamed configuration keys (`storageSize`, `replicas` etc.) introduced in Kubermatic 2.10 has been removed, so make sure to update your `values.yaml` to use the new config keys as documented in the 2.10 release notes.

 ### Prometheus & Alertmanager

 Both charts have had their naming scheme refactored in order to seamlessly install multiple copies along each other.
 This